usnistgov/blossom-nist-member/README.md

    - `--peerAddresses`
      - 1 or more peers that have approved the chaincode to target for invoke.
+     - This is only needed if more than one peer is needed for endorsement.
    - If an org did not approve the chaincode in step 3,  they will need to target a org that did or else an error will occur.
    - If an org did approve the chaincode, they do not need to target another peer.